Create an Azure Database for MySQL server by using the Azure portal

-Azure Database for MySQL is a managed service that enables you to run, manage, and scale highly available MySQL databases in the cloud.
-This Quickstart shows you how to create an Azure Database for MySQL server using the Azure portal in about five minutes.
+Azure Database for MySQL is a managed service that you use to run, manage, and scale highly available MySQL Databases in the cloud.
+This Quickstart shows you how to create an Azure Database for MySQL server in about five minutes by using the Azure portal.

-Open your web browser, and navigate to the Microsoft Azure portal.
+Open your web browser, and then go to the Azure portal.
 Enter your credentials to sign in to the portal.
 The default view is your service dashboard.

 Follow these steps to create an Azure Database for MySQL server:

-Click the New button (+) found on the upper left-hand corner of the Azure portal.
+Select the New button (+) in the upper-left corner of the portal.

-Select Databases from the New page, and select Azure Database for MySQL from the Databases page.
-You can also type MySQL in the New page search box to find the service.
+Select Databases > Azure Database for MySQL.
+You can also type MySQL in the search box to find the service.

-Fill out the new server details form with the following information, as shown on the preceding image:
+Fill out the new server details form with the following information, as shown in the preceding image:

-Setting Suggested value Field Description Server name myserver4demo Choose a unique name that identifies your Azure Database for MySQL server.
-The domain name mysql.database.azure.com is appended to the server name you provide for applications to connect to.
-The server name can contain only lowercase letters, numbers, and the hyphen (-) character, and it must contain from 3 through 63 characters.
-Subscription Your subscription The Azure subscription that you want to use for your server.
-If you have multiple subscriptions, choose the appropriate subscription in which the resource is billed for.
-Resource group myresourcegroup You may make a new resource group name, or use an existing one from your subscription.
-Server admin login myadmin Make your own login account to use when connecting to the server.
-The admin login name cannot be 'azure_superuser', 'admin', 'administrator', 'root', 'guest', or 'public'.
-Password Your choice Create a new password for the server admin account.
-Must contain from 8 to 128 characters.
-Your password must contain characters from three of the following categories – English uppercase letters, English lowercase letters, numbers (0-9), and non-alphanumeric characters (!, $, #, %, etc.).
+Setting Suggested value Field description Server name Unique server name Choose a unique name that identifies your Azure Database for MySQL server.
+For example, myserver4demo.
+The domain name mysql.database.azure.com is appended to the server name you provide.
+The server name can contain only lowercase letters, numbers, and the hyphen (-) character.
+It must contain from 3 to 63 characters.
+Subscription Your subscription Select the Azure subscription that you want to use for your server.
+If you have multiple subscriptions, choose the subscription in which you get billed for the resource.
+Resource group myresourcegroup Provide a new or existing resource group name.
+Server admin login myadmin A sign-in account to use when you're connecting to the server.
+The admin sign-in name cannot be azure_superuser, admin, administrator, root, guest, or public.
+Password Your choice Provide a new password for the server admin account.
+It must contain from 8 to 128 characters.
+Your password must contain characters from three of the following categories: English uppercase letters, English lowercase letters, numbers (0-9), and non-alphanumeric characters (!, $, #, %, and so on).
 Confirm password Your choice Confirm the admin account password.
 Location The region closest to your users Choose the location that is closest to your users or other Azure applications.
-Version Choose the latest version Choose the latest version unless you have specific requirements.
-Pricing Tier Basic, 50 Compute Units 50 GB Click Pricing tier to specify the service tier and performance level for your new database.
-Choose Basic tier in the tab at the top.
-Click the left end of the Compute Units slider to adjust the value to the least amount available for this Quickstart.
-Click Ok to save the pricing tier selection.
-See the following screenshot.
-Pin to dashboard Check Check the Pin to dashboard option to allow easy tracking of your server on the front dashboard page of your Azure portal.
+Version The latest version The latest version (unless you have specific requirements that require another version).
+Pricing tier Basic, 50 Compute Units, 50 GB Choose the service tier and performance level for your new database.
+Select Basic tier in the tab at the top.
+Select the left end of the Compute Units slider to adjust the value to the lowest amount that's available for this Quickstart.
+Select Ok to save the pricing tier selection.
+For more information, see the following screenshot.
+Pin to dashboard Check Check this to enable easy tracking of your server on the front dashboard page of your Azure portal.

-The server admin login and password that you specify here are required to log in to the server and its databases later in this Quickstart.
+The server admin sign-in and password that you specify here are required to sign in to the server and its databases later in this Quickstart.
 Remember or record this information for later use.

-Click Create to provision the server.
-Provisioning takes a few minutes, up to 20 minutes maximum.
+Select Create to provision the server.
+Provisioning can take up to 20 minutes.

-On the toolbar, click Notifications (bell icon) to monitor the deployment process.
+Select Notifications on the toolbar (the bell icon) to monitor the deployment process.

 Configure a server-level firewall rule

-The Azure Database for MySQL service creates a firewall at the server-level.
-This firewall prevents external applications and tools from connecting to the server and any databases on the server, unless a firewall rule is created to open the firewall for specific IP addresses.
+The Azure Database for MySQL service creates a firewall at the server level.
+It prevents external applications and tools from connecting to the server and any databases on the server, unless a firewall rule is created to open the firewall for specific IP addresses.

-Locate your server after the deployment completes.
-If needed, you can search for it.
-For example, click All Resources from the left-hand menu and type in the server name (such as the example myserver4demo) to search for your newly created server.
-Click on your server name listed in the search result.
+After the deployment finishes, locate your server.
+If necessary, you can search for it.
+For example, select All Resources from the menu on the left.
+Then type in the server name, such as the example myserver4demo, to search for your newly created server.
+Select the server name from the search result list.
 The Overview page for your server opens and provides options for further configuration.

-Under the Firewall rules heading, click in the blank text box in the Rule Name column to begin creating the firewall rule.
+Under the Firewall rules heading, select the blank text box in the Rule Name column to begin creating the firewall rule.

-For this Quickstart, let's allow all IP addresses into the server by filling in the text box in each column with the following values:
+For this Quickstart, let's allow all IP addresses into the server by filling in boxes in each column with the following values:

-On the upper toolbar of the Connection security page, click Save.
-Wait for a few moments and notice the notification showing that updating connection security has finished successfully before continuing.
+On the upper toolbar of the Connection security page, select Save.
+Wait until the notification appears stating that the update has finished successfully before you continue.

 Connections to Azure Database for MySQL communicate over port 3306.
-If you are trying to connect from within a corporate network, outbound traffic over port 3306 may not be allowed by your network's firewall.
-If so, you will not be able to connect to your server unless your IT department opens port 3306.
+If you try to connect from within a corporate network, outbound traffic over port 3306 might not be allowed.
+If this is the case, you can't connect to your server unless your IT department opens port 3306.

 Get the connection information

-To connect to your database server, you need to remember the full server name and admin login credentials.
-You may have noted those values earlier in the Quickstart article.
-In case you did not, you can easily find the server name and login information from the server Overview page or the Properties page in the Azure portal.
+To connect to your database server, you need the full server name and admin sign-in credentials.
+You might have noted those values earlier in the Quickstart article.
+If you didn't, you can easily find the server name and sign-in information from the server Overview page or the Properties page in the Azure portal.

-In this example, the server name is myserver4demo.mysql.database.azure.com, and the server admin login is myadmin@myserver4demo.
+In this example, the server name is myserver4demo.mysql.database.azure.com, and the server admin sign-in is myadmin@myserver4demo.

-Launch the Azure Cloud Shell via the terminal icon (>_) on the top right of the Azure portal web page.
+Launch Azure Cloud Shell via the terminal icon (>_) on the upper right of the Azure portal.

-The Azure Cloud Shell opens in your browser, enabling you to type bash shell commands.
+Azure Cloud Shell opens in your browser, where you can type bash shell commands.

-At the Cloud Shell prompt, connect to your Azure Database for MySQL server by typing the mysql command line at the green prompt.
+At the Cloud Shell prompt, connect to your Azure Database for MySQL server by typing the mysql command line.

-The following format is used to connect to an Azure Database for MySQL server with the mysql utility:
+To connect to an Azure Database for MySQL server with the mysql utility, use the following format:

 For example, the following command connects to our example server:

-mysql parameter Suggested value Description --host server name Specify the server name value that was used when you created the Azure Database for MySQL earlier.
-Our example server shown is myserver4demo.mysql.database.azure.com.
+mysql parameter Suggested value Description --host Server name The server name value that you used earlier when you created the Azure Database for MySQL server.
+Our example server is myserver4demo.mysql.database.azure.com.
 Use the fully qualified domain name (*.mysql.database.azure.com) as shown in the example.
-Follow the steps in the previous section to get the connection information if you do not remember your server name. --user server admin login name Type in the server admin login username supplied when you created the Azure Database for MySQL earlier.
-Follow the steps in the previous section to get the connection information if you do not remember the username.
-The format is username@servername. --password wait until prompted You will be prompted to "Enter password" after you enter the command.
-When prompted, type in the same password that you provided when you created the server.
-Note the typed password characters are not shown on the bash prompt when you type them.
-Press enter after you have typed all the characters to authenticate and connect.
+If you don't remember your server name, follow the steps in the previous section to get the connection information. --user Server admin login name The server admin login username that you supplied when you created the Azure Database for MySQL server earlier.
+If you don't remember the username, follow the steps in the previous section to get the connection information.
+The format is username@servername. -p Wait until prompted When prompted, provide the same password that you provided when you created the server.
+Note that the typed password characters are not shown on the bash prompt when you type them.
+After you've entered the password, select Enter.

 ERROR 2003 (28000): Client with IP address 123.456.789.0 is not allowed to access the server.